dzchoi/Lazy-evaluated-matrix-module/README.md

 const matrix Two = 2 * One + Zero;
 ~~~

-They must be initialized, and once initialized they cannot be changed.
+They must be initialized, and once initialized they cannot be changed whether or not declared `const`.
 ~~~C++
 matrix Zero = matrix(2, 3, 0.);
 matrix One = matrix(2, 3, 1.);
 Zero = One;  // runtime assertion error!
 ~~~

-However, eager-evaluated matrix has an associated in-memory array for storing its elements.
+Whereas, eager-evaluated matrix has an associated in-memory array for storing its elements.
 It comes into existence on declaring a variable without initialization, and can be changed using assignment operator `=`:
 ~~~C++
 matrix X;  // mutable (eager-evaluated) matrix
 X = 2 * matrix(2, 3, 1.);  // 2 * matrix(2, 3, 1.) is lazy-evaluated matrix, and gets evaluated and assigned to X.
 ~~~

-As we can see above, we can assign a lazy-evaluated matrix to an eager-evaluated matrix and get the expression held in the lazy-evaluated matrix evaluated.
+As we can see above, we can assign a lazy-evaluated matrix to an eager-evaluated matrix to get the expression held in the lazy-evaluated matrix evaluated.
 This is one of two ways to evaluate lazy-evaluated matrices eventually.
-(Another way of evaluation is applying a subscript operator to them.)
+(Another way of evaluation is applying a subscript operator to them like `A(i,j)`.)

 ---
 From now on, we call: